elastic/elasticsearch-net/readme.md

 	);
 ```

-As well as an object initializer syntax if lamdas aren't your thing:
+As well as an object initializer syntax if lambdas aren't your thing:

 ```csharp
 var request = new SearchRequest